Just because your family lives on a single income doesn’t mean you won’t be able to find a home loan.

 - Meet income requirements.
 In order to be eligible for a home loan, you may need to have a proven steady income.
 This is where some single income families can have trouble.

 - Meet credit requirements.
-You generally need to have a good credit history, although some lenders and mortgage brokers will specialise in those looking for a loan with bad credit.
+You generally need to have a good credit history, although some lenders and mortgage brokers will specialise in helping borrowers with bad credit.

 You will also be required to provide the following documents or evidence: